primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

 ## EigenLayer integration

 To integrate EigenLayer, an EigenServiceManager contract that inherits the IServiceManager interface of EigenLayer will be implemented.
+Below is the registration and reward process of EigenLayer operator to PADO Network AVS.

 ### Register operator to avs

+Worker Management and EigenServiceManager contracts belong to PADO Network.
+And Eigen DelegationManager and AVS Directory contracts belong to EigenLayer.

 ![](./images/contracts-register-operator.png)

 ### Create avs rewards submission

+Worker Incentive and EigenServiceManager contracts belong to PADO Network.
+And Eigen DelegationManager contract belongs to EigenLayer.

 ![](./images/contracts-avs-reward.png)